I'm online and I meet someone my age in a chat room.Is it OK to give them my address or phone number so we can get together?

 parents and ask if they can they can think of a safe way to arrange it.

 You’re playing a game online.
 Suddenly, you get a pop-up message.
-The message reads “Congratulations, you’ve been randomly selected to win a brand new phone” What would you do?
+The message reads “Congratulations, you’ve been randomly selected to win a brand new iPhone!”
+What would you do?

 You post some pictures of you and your friends online.
 You decide later you want to take the photo down.
 Once you deleted it from your social account, does that mean it’s gone from the internet?